recurly/starsky/README.md

 ### Publishing

-To publish a message, invoke `starsky.publish(topic, callback)` with a topic name, message and callback.
+To publish a message, invoke `starsky.publish` with a topic, message and callback.
 The callback will be used for the message confirmation.
 If the underlying connection has not been established when publishing a message, an error will bubble up to the callback.

 ```js
 var starsky = require('starsky');